Borrower defense to repayment: How to get your student loans forgiven

 - June 2021: The Department of Education announced that it would award full discharge of loans for 18,000 approved ITT Technical Institute student borrowers.
 The department approved claims having to do with employment prospects and the ability to transfer ITT Technical Institute credits to another school, which were new categories added by the department.
 The amount of debt forgiven totaled $500 million.

 Pandemic relief measures have also affected borrowers pursuing borrower defense.
-Federal student loan payments are currently paused through May 1, 2022.
+Federal student loan payments are currently paused through June 30, 2022, (or once the Supreme Court litigation is resolved).
 However, your payments might be eligible to stay in forbearance after that date if you:

 - Submitted a borrower defense application and are still waiting to hear from the department.